 Upgrade as Your Business Grows

 Most programs with tiered plans allow business owners to upgrade as they need instead of waiting until the end of a contract.
 Always ask, just in case your chosen vendor works differently.
-Also clarify how many subscribers are allowed at each tier.
+Also, clarify how many subscribers are allowed at each tier.

 As you grow and your tier account increases, however, so should your features.
 Never just “set it and forget it” when it comes to technology; always check your accounts and if you have access to advanced features, use every last one of them to get the most for your money.

-Another reason why your bot is not just a “set it and forget it” tool is that your bot may not be able to answer all your subscribers questions.
+Another reason why your bot is not just a “set it and forget it” tool is that your bot may not be able to answer all your subscriber’s questions.
 You may have to check all your open messages in your chatbot tool to check if there needs any clarification with your subscribers.

 Keep your bot engaging with new and updated content.

-Create a Plan Before Creating Your Bot
+Create a Plan Before you create a chatbot

 Even though creating a bot using a drag-and-drop platform is easy, you still need a plan to make your bot useful.
 And once your bot is up and running, do a few tests so that everything is in working order.
-Your clients won’t have patience if the bot can’t answer the simplest of questions.
+Your clients won’t have the patience if the bot can’t answer the simplest of questions.